phorton1/Arduino-fridgeController/docs/design.md

 ### Commands

-- **CLEAR_ERROR** - this IOT command takes advantage of the note that when the compressor RPM is 0, and there is an INV_ERROR, it is possible to clear the INV_ERROR on the inverter by briefly turning the compressor on (via PWM to MIN_RPM) and off again in 1/2 second.
+- **CLEAR_ERROR** - this IOT command takes advantage of the note that it is possible to clear the INV_ERROR on the inverter by turning the PWM Off, then On briefly, then Off again briefly, before possibly turning it On again based on the FRIDGE_MODE.

   The inverter resets its state in preperation for a restart attempt, but we turn the PWM off before it actually tries a restart.

-CLEAR_ERROR can only be used when the FRIDGE_MODE is OFF, there is an INV_ERROR, and WITH_PWM is compiled into the code.
+CLEAR_ERROR can only be used when there is an INV_ERROR, and WITH_PWM is compiled into the code.